9 Things everyone needs to know about hypnotherapy

 1. Is hypnotherapy regulated by the Government?

 Hypnotherapy is voluntarily regulated through the Department of Health approved Complementary & Natural Healthcare Council (CNHC).
 Because this is a voluntary register, not every hypnotherapist is a member.
 The CNHC's own accreditation is overseen by the Professional Standards Authority for Health & Social Care.

 2. Who can benefit from hypnotherapy?

 Virtually everyone!
-We can all experience hypnosis since we all day-dream and hypnosis is similar to a pleasant relaxed day-dream.
-Of course being individual personalities, each of us will experience it slightly differently.
+We can all experience hypnosis since we all daydream and hypnosis is similar to a relaxed daydream.
+Being individual personalities, each of us will experience it slightly differently.

-Realising the full benefits can't necessarily be achieved as a 'quick-fix', even though hypnotherapy often needs fewer sessions than other talking therapies, such as counselling, psychotherapy or cognitive behaviour therapy (CBT).
-Sometimes it can be a 'quick-fix', but more often it is better to give it time to fully realise it's potential.
+Realising the full benefits can't necessarily be achieved as a quick fix, even though hypnotherapy often needs fewer sessions than other talking therapies, such as counselling, psychotherapy or cognitive behaviour therapy (CBT).
+Sometimes it can be a quick fix, but more often it is better to give it time to fully reach its potential.